 According to the Powerhouse, the team will "bring to life a stirring story set in the Blue Ridge Mountains of North Carolina.
 The story takes us between 1945 and 1922, as a young man returns from war and uncovers hidden yearnings and dark secrets about his past.
 Features a live bluegrass score including songs from Brickell and Martin's new album 'Love Has Come for You.'"

-Tony-winning director Michael Mayer (American Idiot, Side Man) will stage a new, untitled pop musical inspired by the Brooklyn Hero Supply Company.
+Read about additional casting and events here.
+Tony-winning director Michael Mayer ( American Idiot, Side Man) will stage a new, untitled pop musical inspired by the Brooklyn Hero Supply Company.
 It has a book by Simon Rich, music and lyrics by Peter Lerman, and is based on characters created by husband and wife writing team Michael Chabon and Ayelet Waldman.
 It will be staged July 26-28.

 Here's how it's billed: "Trey Swieskowski, an idealistic young Brooklynite, fantasizes about becoming a superhero.
 Meanwhile, Astrolass (AKA 'Astroman's daughter') is desperate to pack in her cape and escape the burden of her father's legacy.
 When the two of them cross paths, they hatch a plan to change their lives forever."